Qualytics/userguide/docs/checks/equal-to-field-check.md

 **Potential Violation Messages**

-=== "Record Anomaly"
-    !!! example
+!!! example "Record Anomaly"
     The `O_SHIPDATE` value of 1998-01-14 is not equal to the value of O_DELIVERYDATE which is 1998-01-15.

-=== "Shape Anomaly"
-    !!! example
+!!! example "Shape Anomaly"
     In `O_SHIPDATE`, 33.333% of the filtered fields are not equal.